BeaconCMS/beacon/guides/deployment/fly.md

 Once you have a Beacon site up and running locally, you can have it deployed on https://fly.io by following this guide.

-While Fly provides its own guide to [deploy Elixir apps](https://fly.io/docs/elixir/getting-started/), this will guide you trough all necessary steps but you may check out their docs as well.

 ## Fly.io CLI

 Firstly instal the fly cli tool as described at https://fly.io/docs/hands-on/install-flyctl.
 You're gonna use it to deploy your beacon site.